Quantum-Inspired Hierarchy for Rank-Constrained Optimization

 \begin{manuallemma}{\ref{lem:PSDembedding}} A matrix $\omega\in\dF^{m\times n}$ ($\dF=\dC$ or $\dF=\dR$) satisfies that $\rank(\omega)\le k$ and $\norm{\omega}\le R$ if and only if there exists $A\in\dF^{m\times m}$ and $B\in\dF^{n\times n}$ such that

 satisfies that $\Omega\ge 0$, $\Tr(\Omega)=2R$, and $\rank(\Omega)\le k$. \end{manuallemma}

-For the proof of Lemma~\ref{lem:PSDembedding}, we take advantage of the following observations from elementary algebra:\\ Observation~(i): For any $a,b,x\ge 0$ satisfying $ab\ge x^2$, we have that $a+b\ge 2x$.\\ Observation~(ii): For any $y\ge x\ge 0$, there exist $a,b\ge 0$ such that $ab=x^2$ and $a+b=2y$.
+For the proof of Lemma~\ref{lem:PSDembedding}, we take advantage of the following observations resulting from the inequality between the arithmetic and geometric means:\\ Observation~(i): For any $a,b,x\ge 0$ satisfying $ab\ge x^2$, we have that $a+b\ge 2x$.\\ Observation~(ii): For any $y\ge x\ge 0$, there exist $a,b\ge 0$ such that $ab=x^2$ and $a+b=2y$.